nielsbasjes/yauaa/src/main/docs/UDF-ApacheFlinkTable.md

 * Run the query

-    // Register the function with all the desired fieldnames tableEnv.registerFunction("ParseUserAgent", new AnalyzeUseragentFunction("DeviceClass", "AgentNameVersionMajor"));
+    // Register the function with all the desired fieldnames and optionally the size of the cache tableEnv.registerFunction("ParseUserAgent", new AnalyzeUseragentFunction(15000, "DeviceClass", "AgentNameVersionMajor"));

     // Define the query.
     String sqlQuery =